Cyclotomic numerical semigroups: Introduction

 \section{Introduction}

 A \emph{numerical semigroup} $S$ is a submonoid of $\mathbb N$ (the set of nonnegative integers) under addition, with finite complement in $\mathbb N$.
 The nonnegative integers not in $S$ are its \emph{gaps}, and the largest integer not in $S$ is its \emph{Frobenius number}, $\mathrm F(S)$.
-A numerical semigroup admits a unique minimal generating system; its cardinality is called its \emph{embedding dimension} $\mathrm e(S)$, and its elements \emph{minimal generators}.
+The number of gaps of $ S, $ also known as the \textit{genus} of $ S ,$ is denoted by $ \mathrm g(S). $ A numerical semigroup admits a unique minimal generating system; its cardinality is called its \emph{embedding dimension} $\mathrm e(S)$, and its elements \emph{minimal generators}.
 The smallest positive integer in $S$ is called the \emph{multiplicity} of $S$, and it is denoted by $\mathrm m(S)$ (see for instance \cite{roos} for an introduction to numerical semigroups).